canvasxyz/canvas/docs/index.md

 [canvas] Serving HTTP API: ...
 ```

-This starts a peer that syncs with the browser.
-By default, it
+This starts a peer that you can connect to from your browser.
+By
-will also connect to everyone else running the application's topic.
+default, it will also peer with other servers running the
+application's topic.

 Read on to learn how to [authenticate users](/4-identities-auth),
 [upgrade your app](/6-deploying), or [deploy to a
-server](/7-upgrading)!
+server](/7-upgrading).

   </div>
 </div>